edenlabllc/rmk/docs/configuration/configuration-management/init-k3d-provider.md

 # ...
 ```

-### Configuration of K3D
+### Configuring K3D

-K3D as a cluster provider promote in RMK by default.
-For initialization RMK configuration for K3D cluster provider run
+K3D is the default cluster provider in RMK.

-the following command:
+To initialize RMK configuration for a K3D cluster, run:

 ```shell
 rmk config init
 ```

-> K3D can be used to provision **local** clusters for **develop** environments.
+> K3D is intended for provisioning **local** clusters, primarily for **development** environments.